maswiebe/maswiebe.github.io/_posts/2025-07-25-land_model.md

 The graph below shows the demand curve for house-zoned land, with the price of of house-zoned land ($$P_H$$) on the y-axis.
 Recall that this is an inverse demand function, so we read it as: for a given price, what quantity of land is demanded?
+For example, when the price is 2, quantity demanded is 12.

-Here, the price of the substitute good is $$P_A = 12$$, so when $$P_H < 12$$, the house developer buys only house-zoned land and spend their entire budget on it (bottom curved segment).
+Here, I'm showing an equilibrium where the price of the substitute good (apartment-zoned land) is $$P_A = 12$$, so when $$P_H < 12$$, the house developer buys only house-zoned land and spend their entire budget on it (bottom curved segment).
 The horizontal segment is where $$P_H = P_A$$, so the house developer is indifferent;
 any quantity along this segment is equally good (and the remaining budget is spent on apartment-zoned land).
 When $$P_H > 12$$, apartment-zoned land is cheaper, so demand for house-zoned land is 0 and the demand curve overlaps the y-axis.

 ![](https://michaelwiebe.com/assets/land_model/agg_dem_house.png){:width="100%"}

-For the apartment-zoned land market, we have to aggregate the demand of both house and apartment developers.
+For the apartment-zoned land market, we have to aggregate the demand of both house and apartment developers (see graph below).
 Apartment developers spend their whole budget on apartment-zoned land, regardless of how cheap house-zoned land gets.
 Because they have higher willingness to pay, their quantity demanded is larger at higher prices.
 (Note that I'm using continuous quantities, which allows buying an infinitesimally-small quantity of land; in practice, the demand curve would intersect the y-axis at some price.)

-As before, house developers will spend everything on apartment-zoned land if it is cheap enough, but otherwise they go all-in on house-zoned land.
+As before, house developers will spend everything on apartment-zoned land if it is cheap enough (bottom curved segment in blue).
+If apartment-zoned land is more expensive than house-zoned land, the demand curve is 0 and overlaps the y-axis (and they go all-in on house-zoned land).
-When $$P_A = P_H (= 2)$$, they are indifferent, corresponding to the horizontal segment.
+Here, the equilibrium has the substitute price at $$P_H=2$$, so when $$P_A = P_H = 2$$, they are indifferent between the two, corresponding to the horizontal segment.

 ![](https://michaelwiebe.com/assets/land_model/sec_dem_apt.png){:width="100%"}